When the System Spits Out the Change Agent

 “Don’t disrupt what we find comfortable.”

-And so nothing changes, and the new thing you’re introducing becomes a buzzword.
+The result is that little changes, and the new thing you’re introducing becomes a buzzword.
+A fad that didn’t work for your organization.

 Until next time a change agent is hired or promoted, and the cycle repeats.